Note: You will need SSL Inspector installed, enabled, and configured with the root certificate deployed to get the most out of Application Control.

-Application Control is an often overlooked yet incredibly robust module that is relatively simple to familiarize and configure.
-There are four tabs in Application Control; status, application, rules and reports.
+Application Control is an often-overlooked yet incredibly robust module that is relatively simple to configure.
+There are three tabs in Application Control: Status, Applications, Rules.
 The meat and potatoes of the Application Control settings lie in the Applications and Rules tabs.

-- Rule ID 100001 - 'Block all TCP port 443 traffic that is not HTTPS'
+- Rule ID 100001 - 'Block all HTTPS (encrypted) YouTube traffic'

-- Rule ID 100003 - 'Block all TCP port 80 traffic that is not HTTP'
+- Rule ID 100002 - 'Block all TCP port 80 traffic that is not HTTP'

-- Rule ID 100004 - Block all TCP port 22 traffic that is not SSH'
+- Rule ID 100003 - 'Block all TCP port 22 traffic that is not SSH'

-- Rule ID 100005 - 'Tarpit all traffic classified as "Proxy" applications'
+- Rule ID 100004 - 'Tarpit all traffic classified as "Proxy" applications'

 Tarpitting is ideal for 'proxy' or 'anonymizer' applications.
 These applications are designed to circumvent Application Control detection by dynamically changing port numbers and callouts to evade detection.
 Setting anonymizer or proxy applications to tarpit will often prevent them from functioning on your network if the block option is not effectively blocking this traffic.